Turkey–United Arab Emirates relations: Cooperation since 2021

 Turkey and the UAE reconciliation efforts started to make progress in 2021 with the visit of UAE Crown Prince Mohammed bin Zayed to Turkey.
 Erdoğan visited Abu Dhabi in 2022 to meet UAE Crown Prince Mohammed bin Zayed and signing currency swap and trade agreements between the two countries as well as talks of cooperation in the defense industry.
 Erdoğan's visit was welcomed in a big ceremony to show a shift in the relations in a positive direction.
 Turkey agreed to sell Bayraktar drones to the UAE as part of restoring relations and increasing cooperation between the nations.
 Turkish drones proved to be superior in quality to their Chinese counterparts and easier to acquire than American drones.
 Additionally, the common mistrust of the Biden administration between both countries enabled deeper cooperation over America's decision to not deliver F-35s to Turkey and the UAE, while approving F-35s to Israel and other Western countries.

 During the 2023 Turkey–Syria earthquakes, amongst the Gulf Cooperation Council members, UAE assisted Turkey the most in earthquake relief aid efforts, allocating $114.6 million for earthquake relief efforts in Syria and Turkey.
 The significant role of the Emirates during the earthquakes has played a role on improvement of relations between the two nations.

 Turkey and the UAE were the targets of the US sanctions due to their ties with Russia.
 Both Turkey and the UAE remains key destinations for many Russians since the start of the Russo-Ukrainian War and both countries have good relations with Russia.

 The UAE, Turkey, Iraq, and Qatar have agreed to invest on the Iraq Development Road project.
 The project is expected to significantly boost Iraq's economy while increasing cooperation between the Gulf nations and Turkey; it will also challenge the India–Middle East–Europe Economic Corridor, highlighting the UAE's ambitions to diversify its economic and geopolitical interests.

 In July 2025, MbZ visited Ankara to meet with Erdoğan and further strengthen ties between the two countries.
 The two leaders emphasized the importance of cooperation in cultural, security, and social fields, and agreed strengthening the bonds between the Emirati and Turkish peoples.

 The UAE and Egypt are also interested in Turkey's fifth-generation fighter TAI TF Kaan project, amid growing military ties between the countries.
 Both Egypt and the UAE are BRICS member states, Turkey has also shown interest to join BRICS.

 In October 2024, the central banks of the United Arab Emirates and Turkey signed a bilateral currency swap agreement.
 The agreement is designed to provide local currency liquidity to financial markets.

+In 2026, there were reports of talks between the UAE and Turkey regarding Turkey's possible sale of the S-400 system to the UAE; to further diversify the anti-air capabilities against Iranian attacks.